 One of the benefits of online therapy is the lower cost compared with in-person therapy.
 With that in mind, here’s a cost comparison between BetterHelp and Talkspace.

 - begins at $60 per week for unlimited text, video, or audio messaging and one weekly live session

 - billed monthly (starting at $240 per month)

 - financial aid is available and is dependent on your income and financial burden

-- services not covered by many insurance plans, Medicare, or Medicaid
+- services are not covered by insurance, Medicare, or Medicaid

 - accepts credit and debit cards, as well as Google Pay and PayPal

 - $69 per week for unlimited text, video, and audio messaging, 5 days per week

 - $99 per week for unlimited messaging 5 days per week, plus four 30-minute live sessions per month

 - $129 per week for live and messaging therapy, which includes text, video, and audio messaging and four 45-minute live sessions per month

 - no sliding scale

 - discount of 10%–20% for paying biannually or quarterly

 - covered by some insurance plans

 - benefits available through some employee assistance programs (EAP), colleges, universities, and student organizations

 Both BetterHelp and Talkspace follow a similar process for enrollment.
 But they differ slightly in how they match you with a therapist.